gavin-romig-koch/fakeE2EBlackbox/README.md

     MYPROJECT=$(oc whoami)-fake-e2e-project
     oc new-project $MYPROJECT

-oc status' is your friend, use it early and often.
+'oc status' is your friend, use it early and often.

 cd to the top level of your checked out copy of this repo.
 This README should be in that directory.